Carmanah Walbran Provincial Park

 Clayoquot Arm Provincial Park

 There exists a short but extraordinary big tree forest trail along the shores of Kennedy Lake near Clayoquot Arm Provincial Park.
-The road beyond the big tree trail has been closed for years and no longer allows full access to the rest of the Park, contributing to fewer visitors.
-The decreased foot traffic has resulted in slight neglect of the boardwalk around the big trees but the trail is still very doable.
-A few of the trees here are more than 15 feet in diameter and contorted to fascinating shapes.
+The road beyond the big tree trail has been closed for years, no longer allowing full access to the rest of the park, resulting in fewer visitors.
+The decreased foot traffic has led to slight neglect of the boardwalk around the big trees, but the trail is still very doable.
+A few of the trees here are more than 15 feet in diameter and contorted into fascinating shapes.
 When in Tofino, this is an area that one must explore.

-Between Cowichan Lake and the Nitinat Lake, travelers pass by the two sections of a small provincial park protecting groves of verdant maple trees and spruces.
-The scenes here consist of beautifully lush and gorgeous forest flanking the Nitinat River as it gently meanders along its path.
+Between Cowichan Lake and Nitinat Lake, travelers pass by two sections of a small provincial park protecting groves of verdant maple trees and spruces.
+The scenes here consist of beautifully lush and gorgeous forests flanking the Nitinat River as it gently meanders along its path.
+Another small patch of old-growth forest near Nitinat Lake and along the Caycuse River, is also worth exploring.

-There are no official or maintained trails in this park and no direction on where to find huge trees.
+There are no official or maintained trails in this park or near the Caycuse River, and no directions on where to find huge trees.
 Instead, visitors need to explore off-trail and bushwhack their way around to discover them.
-The images featured here are a sample of the huge spruces found in this wild area that exists far from urban development.
+The images featured here are a sample of the huge spruces found in these wild areas, far from urban development.

 Port RenfRew